Sim2Real for Soft Robotic Fish via Differentiable Simulation: Results

 \subsection{Learned Hydrodynamics}

-We compare our simple predictor of thrust force with the measurement data and the theoretical thrust from EBT in~\Cref{fig:thrust_prediction}.
-This serves as a benchmark of our learning-based method against a classic, non-learning-based heuristic from the literature.
-It is evident that the neural network model is capable of over fitting to the training data.
-However, the model is also capable of generalizing to actuation signals not used in the training for the same fish, including at frequencies previously unobserved.
-However, we find that generalization between fishes is difficult.
+We compare our simple predictor of thrust force with the measurement data and the theoretical thrust from EBT, a classic, non-learning-based approximate analytical model from the literature, in~\Cref{fig:thrust_prediction}.
+Although the model is capable of generalizing to actuation signals at frequencies previously unobserved in the training for the \emph{Nemo} prototype, for the \emph{Bruce} prototype the discrepancy is large, nearly twice the measured force, likely because of the more limited training data.
 In comparing to the thrust prediction from EBT, we see that the analytical thrust is strictly positive.
 The negative measured force is due to recoil of the measurement system.
-The advantage of our approach is the differentiability and flexibility of the neural network provided enough data is collected since estimating the virtual mass of the fish necessary for EBT is generally imprecise.
+The advantage of our approach is the differentiability and flexibility of the neural network provided enough data is collected.
 We note that the network is capable of learning the measurement dynamics due to the compliance of the load cell and the damping of the water though these effects can be considered separately and corrected for if desired (see \Cref{sec:load_cell_measurement}).
 We conjecture that the asymmetry of the measured thrust may be due to imperfections in the fabrication process of the fish tails favoring one direction more strongly.